Mankinds SDK

 Connectors

-Connectors allow you to connect your data sources (logs, databases).
+Connectors allow you to connect your data sources to enable evaluations.
+There are three categories: database, observability, and document connectors.

-Each system can only have one connector per category (logs, database).
+Each system can only have one connector per category (database, observability).

 Available Types